chatonode/jv-record-shop/README.md

 ## 🔄 Continuous Integration (CI)

-We use GitHub Actions for continuous integration to ensure code quality and reliability.
+We use **GitHub Actions** workflow for continuous integration to ensure code quality and reliability.

-This configuration ensures that every pull request is tested, helping maintain a high standard of code quality.
+This configuration ensures that **every pull request** is tested, helping maintain a high standard of code quality.

 ## 📜 Contributing